Muthoni-Maryanne/alx-low_level_programming/README.md

 1. mkdir [0x04-more_functions_nested_loops](https://github.com/Muthoni-Maryanne/alx-low_level_programming/tree/master/0x04-more_functions_nested_loops) directory in [alx-low_level_programming](https://github.com/Muthoni-Maryanne/alx-low_level_programming) repository.

-2. Create files in  [0x04-more_functions_nested_loops](https://github.com/Muthoni-Maryanne/alx-low_level_programming/tree/master/0x04-more_functions_nested_loops) for each task and input for each task in the [README.md](https://github.com/Muthoni-Maryanne/alx-low_level_programming/blob/master/0x04-more_functions_nested_loops/README.md) for the project.
+2. Create files in  [0x04-more_functions_nested_loops](https://github.com/Muthoni-Maryanne/alx-low_level_programming/tree/master/0x04-more_functions_nested_loops) for each task and put information about each task in the [README.md](https://github.com/Muthoni-Maryanne/alx-low_level_programming/blob/master/0x04-more_functions_nested_loops/README.md) for the project.

 3. Git add, git commit and git push each file to the remote repo in GitHub.